IgrisViOverlord-10/django-aws-autoscaling-app/README.md

 # 🚀 Scalable Django Deployment on AWS with ALB & Auto Scaling

 ## 📌 Project Overview
-Designed and deployed a dynamic Django web application using a scalable AWS architecture with load balancing and auto scaling to ensure high availability and fault tolerance.
+Designed and deployed a dynamic Django web application using a scalable AWS architecture with load balancing and auto scaling for high availability.

 ---